JuliaGeometry/Rotations.jl/README.md

 ```

 #### Conversion
-All rotatations can be converted to another parameterization by simply calling the constructor for the desired parameterization.
+All rotations can be converted to another parametrization by simply calling the constructor for the desired parametrization.
 For example:
 ```julia
 q = rand(QuatRotation)
 aa = AngleAxis(q)